qizipeng/qizipeng.github.io/_pages/includes/intro.md

 - Foundational models for video generation
 - Long-form video generation
-- Video editing, such as relighting, multi-shot concatenation, etc.
+- Video editing, such as relighting, customized generation, etc.
 - Acceleration of generative models
 - Unified architectures for video understanding and generation.